-We are an emotional health and well-being drop-in service for young people aged 5-18 (or up to 25 if you're a care leaver) who are registered with a GP in Sandwell.
+We are an emotional health and well-being service for young people aged 5-18 (or up to 25 if you're a care leaver) who are registered with a GP in Sandwell.

 Our team of experienced well-being practitioners and volunteers will listen to whatever is troubling you.

 We help with anything relating to emotional well-being.
 In simple terms, this is your emotional health and happiness.

 You are emotionally healthy if: